-During 2021, with funding provided by the German government and managed through GRASP, WCS-Nigeria and WCS-Cameroon have been providing international technical assistance for the review, updating, and completion of the 2016 Site Nomination File.
-This will enter an extensive stakeholder consultation process and several identified outstanding challenges will be addressed simultaneously.
-The end of 2023 has been tentatively scheduled as the filing date with UNESCO.
+During 2021, with funding from the German government and managed through GRASP, WCS-Nigeria and WCS-Cameroon have been providing international technical assistance for the review, updating, and completion the 2016 Site Nomination File.
+This will enter an extensive stakeholder consultation process and several identified outstanding challenges addressed simultaneously.
+The end of 2023 has been tentatively scheduled as the filing date with WHS.
 At this point, however, 2025 is the most optimistic timeframe for completion of the WHS inscription, as only nominations received before 1 February of a given year may be inscribed in the following year.